eostermueller/heapSpank/README.md

 # heapSpank

-Just pass in the PID of your JVM the names of the leakiest classes (high LKY%) will bubble up to the top.
+Just pass in the PID of your JVM.
+Apply steady-state load and wait a few minutes .
+The names of the leakiest classes (high LKY%) will bubble up to the top of the console.

 ./heapSpank.sh 2351
 ![Quick Memory Leak Detection](https://cloud.githubusercontent.com/assets/175773/20299273/da86b044-aadf-11e6-98c9-0658af68ad85.png)